commercial-emacs/commercial-emacs/README.md

 emacs.
-As it is hosted on a site using [non-free](https://www.gnu.org/philosophy/categories.en.html) software, the work herein is not the official GNU Emacs source, and does not entreat the FSF in enforcing its license.
+As it is hosted on a site using [non-free](https://www.gnu.org/philosophy/categories.en.html) software, the work herein is not the official GNU Emacs source, and does not entreat the FSF to enforce its license.

 ### What do you mean by "commercial"?